TKO Group Holdings: Further investments and acquisitions

 On March 5, 2025, TKO announced a partnership with Turki Al-Sheikh, the chairman of the Saudi General Entertainment Authority, and Saudi entertainment conglomerate Sela to launch a new boxing promotion in 2026.
-On April 19, 2025, it was announced that via WWE, TKO would acquire the Mexican lucha libre promotion Lucha Libre AAA Worldwide in a joint venture with Fillip, a Mexican sports and entertainment company.
+On April 19, 2025, it was announced that via WWE, TKO would acquire the Mexican professional wrestling promotion Lucha Libre AAA Worldwide in a joint venture with Fillip, a Mexican sports and entertainment company.
 The sale is expected to close in the third quarter of 2025, with TKO holding a 51% controlling stake.
 On June 6, 2025, TKO announced the creation of UFC Brazilian Jiu-Jitsu (UFC BJJ), a sister company to the UFC based on submission grappling.
 UFC BJJ was described by the UFC as "the world’s new premier Brazilian Jiu-Jitsu live event series".
 On June 23, 2025, Ring Magazine officially announced that TKO's boxing promotion (earlier announced in March 2025 in partnership with Turki Al-Sheikh and Sela) will be known as Zuffa Boxing.
 Zuffa Boxing's inaugural event, Álvarez vs. Crawford: Once In A Lifetime, took place on September 13, 2025 at the Allegiant Stadium.
 On September 29, 2025, it was announced that Zuffa Boxing had signed a media rights agreement with Paramount Skydance for their events to air on the Paramount+ streaming platform; the promotion will air 12 events yearly on the streaming platform with the potential of simulcasts on CBS.

 Ownership

-As of June 2025, the ownership structure of TKO Group Holdings consists of:
+As of April 2026, the ownership structure of TKO Group Holdings consists of over ten groups and individuals.